aws-samples/sample-aws-modernization-with-coder/content/4_ModuleThree/index.md

 - Implement AI-driven refactoring and optimization workflows
 - Create context-aware development assistants

-{{% notice tip %}}
-🤖 *AI Development Mindset*: Think of AI as your intelligent pair programming partner.
-The goal is human-AI collaboration that amplifies creativity and productivity.
+::alert[🤖 *AI Development Mindset*: Think of AI as your intelligent pair programming partner.
+The goal is human-AI collaboration that amplifies creativity and productivity.]{type="info"}
-{{% /notice %}}

-{{% notice warning %}}
-The examples and sample code provided in this workshop are intended to be consumed as instructional content.
-These examples are not intended for use in production environments.
+::alert[The examples and sample code provided in this workshop are intended to be consumed as instructional content.
+These examples are not intended for use in production environments.]{type="warning"}
-{{% /notice %}}

 ### Ready to Experience the Future?
 Let's dive into AI-powered development workflows and transform how you build software.
 The future of development is intelligent, automated, and incredibly productive!